GabrielDertoni/make-me-a-btree/README.md

-# Make Me a BTree - A flexible BTree implementation on a single header file
+# Make Me a BTree

 The basic idea of this library is to be simple to use and customize.
 Just include the this file in your source code and set some macros and there you